If you ever want to take part of an image out of an SVG File, follow this tutorial on how to use the Cricut Contour Tool in Designs Space!

 - Wait for them to dry, then peel off the stencil.

 You can also use these beauties as gift tags!
-Stay tuned this week for my Handmade Christmas Ornament Series.
-I’ll be sharing garlands, sewing tutorials, DIY crafts, felt ornaments, and more!
+This tutorial is apart of my Handmade Christmas Ornament Series.
+You’ll find Christmas Tree garlands, sewing tutorials, DIY crafts, felt ornaments, and more!